By Marina Lopes

 At BioVicttoria, the fruit's top exporter, monk fruit is bred for maximum sweetness and is hand-pollinated.
 The company mechanically extracts its sugar content.

 As public concern about artificial sweeteners has grown, demand for monk fruit extract has increased.
-Chobani recently launched a line of its popular Greek yogurt that is sweetened by monk fruit, and this year 91 public schools in Omaha replaced sugar in its flavoured milk with monk fruit extract.
+Chobani recently launched a line of its popular Greek yogurt that is sweetened by monk fruit, and this year 91 public schools in Omaha replaced sugar in its flavored milk with monk fruit extract.

 Supplies have also steadied since BioVittoria began producing monk fruit extract.
 The company has deals with local farmers to produce 60 percent of China's yield of 400 million monk fruits, distributed exclusively by global sugar and sweetener giant Tate and Lyle ( TATE.L).